geekboi777/movie-recommendation-system/README.md

 # What is a Recommendation System ?

-The following repository contains the working code for the movie recommendation system that I developed.
 Simply put a Recommendation System is a filtration program whose prime goal is to predict the “rating” or “preference” of a user towards a domain-specific item or item.
 In our case, this domain-specific item is a movie, therefore the main focus of our recommendation system is to filter and predict only those movies which a user